-In addition to other specified events of default, and subject to limited exceptions, Silicon Valley Bank could declare an event of default upon our non-compliance with certain covenants or the occurrence of certain events that it may determine, in its sole discretion, to have a material adverse effect, including: a material adverse change in, or a material adverse effect on our business, property, assets or operations, taken as a whole; a material impairment of our ability to perform any of our obligations under the loan agreement; a material adverse effect upon the collateral for the loan or its value; or a material impairment of the enforceability or priority of the liens upon the collateral for the loan or the legality, validity, binding effect or enforceability of the loan agreement or related agreements.
+In addition to other specified events of default, and subject to limited exceptions, Silicon Valley Bank could declare an event of default upon our noncompliance with certain covenants or the occurrence of certain events that it may determine, in its sole discretion, to have a material adverse effect, including: a material adverse change in, or a material adverse effect on our business, property, assets or operations, taken as a whole; a material impairment of our ability to perform any of our obligations under the loan agreement; a material adverse effect upon the collateral for the loan or its value; or a material impairment of the enforceability or priority of the liens upon the collateral for the loan or the legality, validity, binding effect or enforceability of the loan agreement or related agreements.

 If we default under the credit facility, Silicon Valley Bank may accelerate all of our repayment obligations, which may require us to seek additional or alternate financing and/or modify our operational plans.
 We cannot guarantee that we will be able to comply with all of the covenants contained in the Silicon Valley Bank loan agreement in the future, or secure waivers if or when required.
 If we are unable to comply with or obtain a waiver of any noncompliance under the loan agreement, Silicon Valley Bank could declare an event of default or require us to further renegotiate the loan agreement on terms that may be significantly less favorable to us, or we may be required to seek additional or alternative financing.
 If we were to seek additional or alternative financing, any such financing may not be available to us on commercially reasonable terms or at all.
 If we are unable to access funds to meet those obligations or to renegotiate our agreement, Silicon Valley Bank could foreclose on our pledged assets and we would have to immediately cease operations.
 In addition, during the continuance of an event of default, the then-applicable interest rate on the then-outstanding principal balance is subject to increase.
 Upon an event of default, Silicon Valley Bank could also require us to repay the loan immediately, together with a prepayment penalty, and other fees.
 If we were to renegotiate the agreement under such circumstances, the terms may be significantly less favorable to us.
-If we were liquidated, Silicon Valley Bank's right to repayment would be senior to the rights of our stockholders to receive any proceeds from the liquidation.
-Any declaration by Silicon Valley Bank of an event of default could significantly harm our liquidity, financial condition, operating results, business, and prospects and cause the price of our securities to decline.
+If we were liquidated, Silicon Valley Bank of an event of default could significantly harm our liquidity, financial condition, operating results, business, and prospects and cause the price of our securities to decline.